mattmcginty89/btchistory/README.md

 # btchistory
+F# Script that can:
-Record minute by minute Bitcoin price history in GBP
+    - Record Bitcoin price history in GBP in an SQLite DB
+    - Query the SQLite db for history price stats
+    - Present prices stats in £ (based purely on price)
+    - Present price stats in % (vs daily average prices)

 Prices are obtained from the CoinGecko API